Ergodicity breaking provably robust to arbitrary perturbations

 In this work, we present a new route to ergodicity breaking via Hilbert space fragmentation which is \emph{provably} robust to \emph{any} perturbations, \emph{without} the requirement that perturbations have bounded spatial range.
 Similarly to Refs.~\cite{KHN, Sala, YoshinagaIsing, hn}, we obtain exponentially many `frozen' configurations, and similarly to Refs.~\cite{KHN, YoshinagaIsing, hn} we rely on prethermal (i.e., `emergent') implementation of conservation laws.
 However, unlike those prior works, {\it all} our frozen configurations are absolutely stable \cite{Keyserlingk} to arbitrary perturbations, without any restriction on the range of the perturbation.
 In particular, our proofs apply also to systems with interactions that have physically realistic long-range tails -- not just tails decaying exponentially with distance, but also tails that decay as power-law functions of distance.
 Indeed, our proofs even apply to fully geometrically nonlocal perturbations, as long as the perturbations are $k$-body (i.e., act on no more than $k$ qubits) with $k/L \rightarrow 0$ in the thermodynamic limit, where $L$ is linear system size.
 As such, our construction produces ergodicity breaking with an unprecedented degree of robustness, and opens a new direction for the study of non-ergodic quantum dynamics.
 The phenomenon moreover arises in a system with a `generalized Rydberg' interaction, which could plausibly be accessed in near-term experiments with synthetic quantum matter.

 {\it Model.}--- We consider a model of spin-$1/2$ particles on an $L\times L$ two-dimensional square lattice.
 We take periodic boundary conditions in both directions and assume that $L$ is a multiple of 4 \footnote{With open boundary conditions, the scars that we identify can melt from the corners inwards.
-If $L$ is not divisible by $4$ then the dense packing needed for perfect scars cannot be attained, although fragmentation still occurs.}.
+If $L$ is not divisible by $4$ then the dense packing needed for perfect scars that we describe cannot be attained, although fragmentation may still occur.}.
 We use the notation $X,Z$ for the Pauli $X$ and $Z$ operators, and denote the basis of $Z$ by the states $|0\rangle, |1\rangle$.
 The spins interact according to the following Hamiltonian,

 Therein, $ijkl\in\square$ represents a set of four spins around a given plaquette (face) of the lattice, ordered clockwise.
 The operator $\CZ = \id - 2\ket{11}\!\bra{11}$ is the two-body controlled-$Z$ operator, which is diagonal in the $Z$ basis, and gives a minus sign when the two spins are both in the state $|1\rangle$.
 Let us denote $\CZ_p = \CZ_{ij} \CZ_{jk} \CZ_{kl} \CZ_{il}$ for $i,j,k,l$ being the four sites around plaquette $p$.
 The $\CZ_p$ interaction can be viewed as a generalized Rydberg interaction.
 In atomic Rydberg arrays, two neighbouring atoms experience a strong energy shift when they are both in the excited state ($|1\rangle$)~\cite{Browaeys2020rydberg}.
 This phenomenon, known as the Rydberg blockade, is equivalent to an interaction by the term $\CZ_{ij}$ for each neighbouring pair $i,j$, up to a constant shift.
 In contrast, $\CZ_p$ gives an energy shift only if there is an odd number of neighbouring sites in the excited state (``neighbouring 1's'') around a given plaquette.
-Therefore, we have a four-spin parity-dependent interaction which is similar to, but distinct from, the usual two-spin Rydberg interaction.
+Therefore, we have a four-spin parity-dependent interaction which is similar to, but distinct from, the usual two-spin Rydberg interaction. {This interaction can equivalently be expressed in terms of two- and four-body Ising interactions, $\CZ_p=\frac{1}{2}(\id + Z_iZ_k + Z_jZ_l - Z_iZ_jZ_kZ_l$).}